PetrosKatiforis/JavascriptMinesweeper/README.md

 A simple javascript implementation of Microsoft's minesweeper. <br/>
-Click the tiles and try to locate the bombs in order to complete the board
+Click the tiles and try to locate the bombs in order to complete the board You can find a live version here: https://javascript-minesweeper.netlify.app/

 ## Project Structure